Who we are

 The project team consists of 14 scientists from seven institutions across the US.
 Dr. Markus Keller of Washington State University is the project Director.
 The project is further led by four project co-directors.
 These co-directors work with co-PIs in four theme areas:

-1. plant nutrition/product quality (Paul Schreiner, USDA-Agriculture Research Service)
+1. plant nutrition/product quality (Paul Schreiner, USDA-Agriculture Research Service and Markus Keller, Washington State University)

 2. precision viticulture (Terry Bates, Cornell University)